meilisearch/documentation/index.md

 [<linkButton text="🚀 QUICK START"/>](/learn/getting_started/quick_start.md)

 Looking for SDK documentation?
-Check out [this page](/learn/what_is_meilisearch/sdks.md) or use the Integrations dropdown menu at the top of the screen for quick access.
+Check out [this list of official Meilisearch libraries](/learn/what_is_meilisearch/sdks.md) or use the Integrations dropdown menu at the top of the screen for quick access.

 ## Meilisearch news